Weed control in winter wheat: What do I need to consider?

 All herbicides have a maximum wheat growth stages for application listed on the label.
 Late herbicide applications can lead to excessive crop damage that can cause kernel abortion and blank wheat heads that can ultimately reduce yield.
 Some of the more restrictive herbicides that are used in winter wheat are the plant growth regulator herbicides including 2,4-D amine, 2,4-D ester, dicamba (Banvel or Clarity), MCPA and Curtail (2,4-D amine + Stinger).
 The plant growth regulator herbicides are typically good on summer annual weeds like common lambsquarters, pigweed and common ragweed, but vary in their control of some of the more common winter annual weeds like common chickweed.
 2,4-D, MCPA and Curtail will not control chickweed.

 All plant growth regulator herbicides need to be applied prior to winter wheat jointing (Feeke’s stage 6).
-Other herbicides that need to be applied prior to Feeke’s stage 6 are some of the more popular herbicides for control of grasses in wheat, like windgrass and the newer grass problem roughstalk bluegrass.
-These herbicides include Osprey and PowerFlex HL.
+Other herbicides that need to be applied prior to Feeke’s stage 6 are the grass herbicides, Osprey and PowerFlex.
+Both of these herbicides are effective at controlling annual bluegrass prior to flower, and also common windgrass.
+However, Osprey has been more effective at controlling the newer grass weed problem roughstalk bluegrass.
 PowerFlex also has good activity on many of the broadleaf weeds encountered in wheat, including common chickweed.
 If winter wheat is at jointing, these herbicides should no longer be used.
-Axial XL is another herbicide that has good control on many grasses in wheat and should be applied up to the pre-boot stage of wheat.
+Axial Bold is another herbicide that has good control on many grasses, including roughstalk bluegrass.
+Axial Bold should be applied up to the pre-boot stage of wheat.

 Buctril, Stinger, Starane and Widematch (Stinger + Starane) are other herbicides that will control broadleaf weeds in winter wheat.
 These herbicides have the longest application window.
 They can all be applied to winter wheat up to the boot stage (Feeke’s stage 9).
 However, many of these herbicides have fairly narrow spectrums of weed control.
 Buctril provides better control of summer annual weeds and is not very effective against winter annuals.
 Starane has a very narrow weed control spectrum, but is excellent in controlling hemp dogbane.
 Stinger, on the other hand, provides excellent Canada thistle control.